-In compliance with Education Code section 215, this policy has been developed in consultation with TCS and community stakeholders, TCS school-employed mental health professionals (e.g., school counselors, psychologists, social workers, nurses), administrators, other school staff members, parents/guardians/caregivers, students, local health agencies and professionals, the county mental health plan, law enforcement, and community organizations in planning, implementing, and evaluating TCS's strategies for suicide prevention and intervention.
-TCS must work in conjunction with local government agencies, community-based organizations, and other community supports to identify additional resources.
+In compliance with Education Code section 215, this policy has been developed in consultation with TCS and community stakeholders, TCS school-employed mental health professionals (e.g., school counselors, psychologists, social workers, nurses), administrators, other school staff members, parents/guardians/caregivers, students, local health agencies and mental health professionals, the county mental health plan, first responders, and community organizations to identify additional resources to ensure this policy is aligned and includes similar research and resources, as well as to assist in planning, implementing, evaluating, and updating the TCS's strategies for suicide prevention and intervention.
+TCS shall work in conjunction with local government agencies, community-based organizations, and other community supports to identify additional resources.
+To ensure the policies regarding suicide prevention are properly adopted, implemented, updated, and easily accessible to all.
+TCS shall appoint an individual (or team) to serve as the suicide prevention point of contact for TCS.
+The suicide prevention point of contact for TCS and the Executive Director shall ensure proper coordination and consultation with the county mental health plan if a referral is made for mental health or related services on behalf of a student who is a Medi-Cal beneficiary. this policy shall be reviewed and revised as indicated, at least every five (5) years in conjunction with the previously mentioned community stakeholders.